Yona Sabar: My Father's Paradise

-His immigrant journey from the hills of Kurdistan to the highways of Los Angeles is the subject of an award-winning memoir by his son, Ariel Sabar, an American author and journalist.
-Ariel Sabar's book My Father's Paradise: A Son's Search for his Jewish Past in Kurdish Iraq won the 2008 National Book Critics Circle Award for autobiography.
+His immigrant journey from the hills of Kurdistan to the highways of Los Angeles is the subject of an award-winning memoir entitled My Father's Paradise: A Son's Search for his Jewish Past in Kurdish Iraq by his son, Ariel Sabar, an American author and journalist.
+Ariel Sabar's book on his father's life won the 2008 National Book Critics Circle Award for autobiography.